archdaily/archdaily.github.io/_posts/2014-04-02-how-to-get-a-daily-html-report-email-from-google-analytics.markdown

 In these gists I included a **most visited articles** variable, in order to show how you could do it.

-Remember, you can use de [Google Analytics Query Explorer][query_explorer] to get a better understanding about the Google Analytics API (filters, dimentions, and metrics).
+Remember, you can use the [Google Analytics Query Explorer][query_explorer] to get a better understanding about the Google Analytics API (filters, dimentions, and metrics).

 If you have any doubt, don't hesitate in contacting us!